kaylynlky/assignmentC-Generative-Music-Video-Proposal/README.md

 Reinoud van Laar's <i>Fluid Leaves/Leaves Pattern</i> made use of libraries such as ControlP5 and Geomerative.
 What I enjoy particularly is the random replica of </u>algorithmic patterns</u> which also incorporate <u>PerlinNoise</u>.
 He manipulates the initial simple geometric patterns (organic waveforms) transforms into different random algorithm forms and elements (noise waveforms).

-He could have us <u>PeasyCam</u> to create a camera reactive effect to move and pan, to create multiple view of leaf forms.
 Also, he could have experimented using <u>Damien Di Fede's Minim</u> to generate different leaves overlapping patterns (tessellations).
 After which he can use interactive data visualisation or duration application to sync both audio and visuals together.

 The above references inspire me to work in the direction visually.